-Enrolling a student in online instruction is an alternative home-instruction choice.
-Most, but not all, online instruction falls under the category of Home Instruction.
-Parents may choose to enroll their students in online courses from any provider and bring information about that coursework to their twice-yearly program reviews.
+OPTION 1: Parents may choose to enroll their students in online courses from any provider and bring information about that coursework to their twice-yearly program reviews.
 Printouts summarizing the courses, percentage of course completed, and grade or level of mastery are part of the documentation for online instruction.
-Be aware that online schools do not necessarily provide instruction in all seven of the required subjects.
-Parents may need to supplement online instruction with elective courses which meet the requirements in Maryland.
+Be aware that online schools do not necessarily provide instruction in all of the required subject areas.
+Parents may need to supplement online instruction with core and/or elective courses which meet the COMAR requirements for home instruction in Maryland.